-No special provisions have been developed as this proposed regulation is limited to CSO dischargers.
+No special provisions have been developed as this final-form rulemaking is limited to CSO dischargers.

 (26) Include a description of any alternative regulatory provisions which have been considered and rejected and a statement that the least burdensome acceptable alternative has been selected.